mfaisalkhatri/appium-webdriverio-demo/README.md

 ## Scenario covered
 - On the Home page of the app, Click on Text button and verify the title `Proverbial` is displayed correctly.
 - On the Home Page of the app, Click on Notification button and check that the notification is displayed.
-- Navigate to the Browser menu, enter the url - `https:\\www.lambdatest.com` and click on Find button, once the page is loaded, switch to the web view context and verify the title displayed - `Next-Generation Mobile Apps and Cross Browser Testing Cloud`.
+- Navigate to the Browser menu, verify that the `Find` button is displayed on the page.

 ## Running the tests
 - [NodeJS](https://nodejs.org/en/download/) should be installed on the local machine where tests needs to be run.